patxoca/arv.factory/docs/source/tutorial.rst

    >>> factory()
    {'name': 'Alice'}

+.. note:: at that point explaining callables may be confusing,
+          consider moving it after explaining how factories work.

 Callables also are treated specially when creating a factory, they are called without arguments, when creating the factory not the objects, and the returned value is used as the attribute's default value: